Photo courtesy of Diane Winn

 Avian Haven Wild Bird Rehabilitation Center Talk Concludes Winter Wildlife Series

-On Tuesday, March 11, 2014 at 6:30pm Belfast Garden Club and Belfast Free Library continue their free winter evening programs series, “Wildlife Conservation in Maine” in Belfast Free Library’s Abbott Room.
-The March 11th talk will be Avian Haven Wild Bird Rehabilitation Center presented by executive director and bird rehabilitator Diane Winn.
+On Tuesday, April 22, 2014 at 6:30pm Belfast Garden Club and Belfast Free Library conclude their free winter evening programs series, “Wildlife Conservation in Maine” in Belfast Free Library’s Abbott Room.
+The April 22nd talk will be Avian Haven Wild Bird Rehabilitation Center presented by executive director and bird rehabilitator Diane Winn.

 The Belfast Garden Club awards two scholarships annually.
 Awards are made to graduating high school seniors and college undergraduates from Waldo County pursuing studies in conservation, ecology, horticulture, natural resources, sustainable agriculture or a related field.

 Founded in 1929, the Belfast Garden Club has promoted the beautification of Belfast through educational talks, garden tours, the annual Plant Sale in May, donations of books to local libraries and scholarships.
 Recipients of 2013 scholarships were Alexis Morse of Unity who is attending the University of New England studying biology and Erin Elizabeth Rollins of Lincolnville who is also studying biology at Husson University.

 Students interested in obtaining a scholarship application may contact their high school guidance office or by contacting Scholarship Committee Chair, Ginny Hodge, at firstname.lastname@example.org, www.belfastgardenclub.org, or write to the Belfast Garden Club, P. O. Box 987, Belfast, Maine 04915.
 Applications must be submitted before April 30, 2014.

 Photo courtesy of Annadeene Fowler

 Co-sponsored by the Belfast Garden Club and the Belfast Free Library